BigPolarBear1/factorization_v3/README.md

 Its a truely great reduction in complexity compared to quadratic sieve and v2.. what I found just now, no matter what, it will come online tomorrow... there's only one way forward.
 I must succeed.
 Even if it ruins my life, I do this for all the other people like me, so they dont need to get harassed and insulted for who they are.
 I want a better world.
 This world is fucking shit.

 Update: Hope you are ready for today... it all finally fell into place now.
 I don't care.
 All that was good in my life has been destroyed by vile people, now I'll destroy them.
 Go to hell.
 Can't stop me.
 People don't understand what they are up against.

+Its just like number field sieve!!!
+I understand it now how it works with these roots.
+I finally see it!
+PoC coming very soon.